samuel-c-johnson/bowling-challenge/README.md

 This weekend challenge was to create a 10 pin bowling game using a new language; Javascript which we had began to learn during the week.
 The premise seemed quite straight forward at first but it the complex logic behind bowling soon became apparent.
-I approached this challenge by firstly creating a lit of requirements for bowling (basically shortened user stories)
+I approached this challenge by firstly creating a list of requirements for bowling (basically shortened user stories)

 1. A player starts with a score of 0
 2. A player scores points for each pin knocked down